ldc-developers/ldc/README.md

     curl -fsS https://dlang.org/install.sh | bash -s ldc

-In addition, LDC is available from various package managers:
+In addition, LDC is available from various package managers (but note that these packages **might be outdated** as they are not currently integrated into the project release process):

 |              | Command                                      |
 | ------------ | -------------------------------------------- |